Day 1: Red-eye flight to Milan, long layover in Amsterdam (sleep in Milan)

 Day 12: Rome

-Croissants from McDonald’s (honestly, they are the best and cheapest in Rome!)
+Croissants from McDonald’s (honestly, they are some of the best and cheapest in Rome!)

 LDS Rome Temple and Visitors’ Center (30ish minutes outside of Rome)